 You’ve discovered SUP (stand up paddleboarding) and you love being active with your dog, so…… why not try to SUP with your pup?
-At The Paddleboard Company we have the perfect equipment to create a fun and safe experience for you and your canine companion.
+Here’s how to create a fun and safe experience for you and your canine companion.

 - A wide and stable stand up paddleboard with enough volume to keep you and your furry friend buoyant.